-One method commonly used to gain information on ensemble spread is to isolate the error sources by using different perturbation strategies for a set of forecasts (e.g., Houtekamer et al. 1996; Stensrud et al. 2000; Clark et al. 2008).
-For example, to isolate model errors, the "perfect analysis" assumption can be used, in which identical sets of ICs/LBCs are used to initialize various ensemble members with mixed-physics.
-Similarly, to isolate IC errors, the "perfect model" assumption can be used in which identically configured ensemble members are initialized with different sets of perturbed

-ICs.
-During the 2007 NOAA/Hazardous Weather Testbed (HWT) Spring Experiment (SE07; Xue et al. 2007; Kong et al. 2007), a 10-member, 4-km grid-spacing Storm-Scale Ensemble Forecast (SSEF) system was run in real-time to provide severe weather forecasting guidance to the SE07 participants.
-Five of the SSEF members used perturbed ICs/LBCs and mixed-physics (ENS4; four perturbed members and one control member), while five members used only mixed-physics (ENS4^{phys}) so that the impacts of the different physical parameterization schemes could be isolated.
+One method commonly used to gain information about ensemble spread is to isolate the error sources by using different perturbation strategies for a set of forecasts (e.g., Houtekamer et al. 1996; Stensrud et al. 2000; Clark et al. 2008).
+For example, to isolate model errors, the "perfect analysis" assumption can be used, in which identical sets of ICs/LBCs are used to initialize various ensemble members with mixed physics.
+Similarly, to isolate IC errors, the "perfect model" assumption can be used in which identically configured ensemble members are initialized with different sets of perturbed ICs.
+During the 2007 National Oceanic and Atmospheric Administration (NOAA) Hazardous Weather Testbed (HWT) Spring Experiment (SE07; Xue et al. 2007; Kong et al. 2007), a 10-member, 4-km grid-spacing Storm-Scale Ensemble Forecast (SSEF) system was run in real time to provide severe weather forecasting guidance to the SE07 participants.
+Five of the SSEF members used perturbed ICs/LBCs and mixed physics (ENS4; four perturbed members and one control member), while five members used only mixed physics (ENS4phys) so that the impacts of the different physical parameterization schemes could be isolated.
 This configuration of the 2007 SSEF system also facilitates an isolation of physics-related model errors because five members use the "perfect analysis" assumption.
-Unfortunately, because there were not any ensemble subsets with only IC perturbations, the "perfect model" assumption could not be assessed.
+Unfortunately, because there were not any ensemble subsets with only IC perturbations, the perfect model assumption could not be assessed.

-The goal of this paper will be to use the 2007 SSEF system to compare ensemble spread from a mixed-physics only ensemble to an ensemble with both mixed-physics and perturbed IC/LBCs for various fields in a convection-allowing ensemble.
-In addition, ensemble spread growth and spreaderror relationships associated with the two 5-member subsets of the SSEF system will be compared to two similarly configured subsets of a 20-km grid-spacing convection-parameterizing ensemble to examine the impacts of horizontal resolution for various forecast fields.
-This paper is organized as follows: in section 2, a description of the data and methodology is provided, and in section 3 the results are examined.
-A summary and discussion are provided in section 4.
+The goal of this paper will be to use the 2007 SSEF system to compare ensemble spread from a mixedphysics-only ensemble to an ensemble with both mixed physics and perturbed IC/LBCs for various fields in a convection-allowing ensemble.
+In addition, ensemblespread growth and spread-error relationships associated with the two five-member subsets of the SSEF system will be compared to two similarly configured subsets of a 20-km grid-spacing convection-parameterizing ensemble to examine the impacts of horizontal resolution for various forecast fields.
+This paper is organized as follows: in section 2, a description of the data and methodology is provided, in section 3 the results are examined, and a summary and discussion are provided in section 4.